sarahwag/graduation/content/opening-doors/open-door-policy.md

 But because our doors are websites, it doesn't matter that we're _never actually in our office_.
 There are no locks, and there's no need for you to wait in the hall for several hours.
 Cool.

-Now, let us tell you about some new doors that are going to be open for you.
+We already covered how you'll still have access to the course.
+Now, let us tell you about a few new doors that will open up to you once you graduate.